facelessuser/coloraide/docs/src/markdown/index.md

 # Setup

+!!! warning "Currently in Alpha"
+    While ColorAide is very usable, it is currently in an alpha stage.
+While that doesn't necessarily mean been buggy, it does mean the API could be unstable.

 ## Overview

 ColorAide is a color library for Python.
 It was written to handle most modern CSS colors that are available and that